Government conservation actions

 To make this problem more manageable, a network of small bear recovery zones (100–200 km²) could be established within key protected areas.
 The patrolling efforts of rangers could then be focused on these zones.
 Recovery zones should be locations with plentiful bear foods such as trees from the families Lauraceae, Moraceae, Burseraceae, Myrtaceae and Fagaceae.
 Such zones would provide a biologically meaningful, geographically focused, and logistically realistic way for the efforts of protected area staff to be translated into population recovery for bears (and other wildlife species).

 Recently, the Bear Specialist Group mapped the current, range-wide distribution of sun bears.
 Important habitat blocks for long-term survival of sun bears were identified (Bear Conservation Units-BCUs).
 Anti-poaching efforts within these BCUs should be a high priority.
 Trends in bear occurrence and relative abundance within BCUs could be monitored using standardized sign surveys and camera trapping.
 Results of such monitoring could indicate which management or ecological conditions promote successful bear conservation, and which do not, and provide a means to assess the results of conservation efforts (e.g., future range expansion and/or increased bear density being indicative of effective conservation efforts).
 Additional field studies also would be helpful in this regard; few intensive studies have been conducted on this species.

 Training local students as conservationists and biologists

 We need distinguished biologists to train local students as conservationists and biologists, to educate public and government on the importance of conservation, and to study the flora and fauna in order to understand better its functions.
-I am and I was, trained as an “animal expert” or wildlife biologist for all these years.
-I hope to use these knowledge and training to do a great job in my career to conserve wildlife and forests.
+The founder and CEO, Dr. Wong Siew Te was trained as an “animal expert” or wildlife biologist for all these years.
+He hopes to use these knowledge and training to do a great job in his career to conserve wildlife and forests.